 You will learn from leading experts in genomics about:

-- Genomic basis of: drug reaction, drug efficacy, ethnic differences in both these; and how these are applied in prescribing practice
+- The genomic basis of drug reaction and drug efficacy, the ethnic differences that apply; and how these are implemented in prescribing practice.

-- Genomic biomarkers: SNPs, variability of short sequence repeats, haplotypes, DNA modifications, e.g. methylation, deletions or insertions, copy number variants, RNA expression levels, RNA splicing, microRNA levels
+- Genomic biomarkers: SNPs, variability of short sequence repeats, haplotypes, DNA modifications; for example, methylation, deletions or insertions, copy number variants, RNA expression levels, RNA splicing, microRNA levels.

 - Use of biomarkers in treatments other than cancer.

 - Use of genomic information for targeted drug development.